-As an elementary school serving grades TK-4, Equitas Academy will not serve any LTELs.
+As an elementary school serving grades TK-4, EQ3 will not serve any LTELs.
 That said, we work diligently to identify any barriers to reclassification for scholars who are not meeting our growth expectations.

-GIFTED AND TALENTED (GATE) STUDENTS AND STUDENTS ACHIEVING ABOVE GRADE LEVEL supports already in place, Equitas is committed to working with scholars who are performing above grade level to help them achieve at expected levels.
+GIFTED AND TALENTED (GATE) STUDENTS AND STUDENTS ACHIEVING ABOVE GRADE LEVEL

+While we anticipate that most scholars' needs will be met by the wide variety of school-wide supports already in place, Equitas is committed to working with scholars who are performing above grade level to help them achieve at expected levels.
 For scholars achieving above grade level or demonstrating aptitude in the arts, a meeting that includes parents, scholars, teachers, the School Director and/or Dean will be held to document goals and objectives to accelerate our gifted and high achieving scholars.
 The Charter School monitors the progress of scholars achieving above grade level through implementation of its data driven systems.
 Weekly, interim and yearly assessments are provided to all scholars and the data is further disaggregated by sub groups.
 The School Leader and teachers examine scholar's performance and supports to help advance this group.
-While highachieving scholars are not identified as "Gifted and Talented," each scholar is afforded differentiated instruction or appropriate flexible ability group which accelerates the pace of instruction and individualizes the content the scholar receives.
+While high-achieving scholars are not identified as "Gifted and Talented," each scholar is afforded differentiated instruction or appropriate flexible ability group which accelerates the pace of instruction and individualizes the content the scholar receives.
 In addition, we customize a scholar's individual work folder with assignments and materials that accelerate their learning and address the goals and objectives.
 During, before and after school, and on Saturdays, an individual program is assembled for high achieving scholars and is not mandatory to accelerate their learning, as well as customizing homework to meet scholar's objectives, and communicating progress with scholars, teachers, and parents.